 If you’re having difficulty finding something in a file imported from AutoCAD and think Graphite™ v9 didn’t import the entire thing, try using View > Sheets.
-A new feature in Graphite v9 is the support of what AutoCAD calls layouts and Ashlar-Vellum refers to as sheets.
-Using View > Sheets in Graphite v9 lets you select the sheet or layout with whatever you’re anticipating.
+A new feature in Graphite v9 is the import of what AutoCAD calls layouts and Ashlar-Vellum refers to as sheets.
+Using View > Sheets in Graphite v9 lets you select the sheet or layout to see whatever you’re anticipating.

 Be aware that later versions of the Graphite support different versions of AutoCAD.
 For example:

 - Graphite v7 SP3 Build 788 reads up to AutoCAD 2006 files.

 - Graphite v8 SP4 Build 891 reads up to AutoCAD 2008 files.